ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# FortiGate Virtual Appliance on IBM Cloud overview
+# FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} overview
 {: #fortinetvm_considerations}

-FortiGate® Virtual Appliance on {{site.data.keyword.cloud_notm}} deploys a pair of FortiGate Virtual Appliances to your environment, which can help you reduce risk by implementing critical security controls within your virtual infrastructure.
+FortiGate® Virtual Appliance on {{site.data.keyword.cloud}} deploys a pair of FortiGate Virtual Appliances to your environment, which can help you reduce risk by implementing critical security controls within your virtual infrastructure.
 FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Fortinet, not IBM.
 {: shortdesc}

 * You can install multiple instances of this service as needed.
-You can manage this service by using the FortiOS web Client or the CLI through SSH.
+You can manage this service by using the FortiOS Web Client or the CLI through SSH.
 * For VMware vCenter Server® with NSX-T™ instances, FortiGate Virtual Appliance is supported for NSX-T 3.1 or later and for VMware vSphere® 7.0.
 * For existing vCenter Server with NSX-V instances V4.7 and earlier, FortiGate Virtual Appliance is supported for vSphere 6.7.

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
-Promotional pricing offers a number of months at no cost for a service licenses, if the service has license charges.
+Promotional pricing offers a number of months at no cost for a service license, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 The FortiGate Virtual Appliance version available for deployment is 7.4.
 {: note}